 From your web browser, go to the PLINK Releases page and download the latest stable Linux 64 bit release.

 Connect to the Virtual Desktop and open the terminal.
-First, change the directory:
+Navigate to the

-To make PLINK accessible from the command line anywhere in the file system, we need to move PLINK executable to the
+To make PLINK accessible from the command line anywhere in the file system, we need to copy the PLINK executable to the

-sudo nano ~/.bashrc Here, scroll down to the bottom of the file and add the following line:
+This will open the nano editor in the terminal.
+Scroll down to the bottom of the file and add the following line:

-export PATH=/usr/local/bin:$PATH Click Ctrl+S and Ctrl+X to save and exit the file.
-Restart the terminal and try running plink again.
+Click Ctrl+S and Ctrl+X to save and exit the file.